-Other than mentioned above there are no significant events have occurred subsequent to the reporting date that would have a material impact on the consolidated financial statements.
+Other than mentioned above there are no significant events which have occurred subsequent to the reporting date that would have a material impact on the consolidated financial statements.

-- ugross representing 100% MRE and African Pioneer has 85% interest in the Project - [2] gross representing 100% MRE and African Pioneer has 85% interest in the Project - [3] gross representing 100% MRE and African Pioneer has 85% interest in the Project
+[1] gross representing 100% MRE and African Pioneer has 85% interest in the Project

+[2] gross representing 100% MRE and African Pioneer has 85% interest in the Project

 This information is provided by RNS, the news service of the London Stock Exchange.
 RNS is approved by the Financial Conduct Authority to act as a Primary Information Provider in the United Kingdom.
 Terms and conditions relating to the use and distribution of this information may apply.
-For further information, please contact msc.dec. www.ms.com.
+For further information, please contact ms@lseg.com or visit www.ms.com.